-For many companies, the management of ESG risks and opportunities has become increasingly important.
-Aon offers a wide range of consulting and advisory solutions designed to address and manage ESG issues for clients.
-We view ESG risks as presenting an important opportunity to help clients and improve our impact on ESG matters.
+For many companies, the management of ESG risks and opportunities has become increasingly important, and ESG-related challenges, such as extreme weather events, supply chain disruptions and public health crises continue to create volatility and uncertainty for our clients.
+Aon offers a wide range of risk assessment, consulting and advisory solutions designed to address and manage ESG issues for clients, and to enable our clients to create more sustainable value.
+We view ESG risks as presenting an important opportunity for Aon to work together as one firm to address client needs and improve our impact on ESG matters.